Jacksole/Algorithms/README.md

 Algorithms in Python
 ======

-Implementations of a few algorithms and datastructures for fun and profit!
+Implementations of a few algorithms and data structures for fun and profit!

 Completed
 ---